nhduong/nhduong.github.io/content/pages/cilab.md

 Notes:
 > - <mark>NO NOT</mark> share your `private key` `~/.ssh/id_ed25519` or `C:\Users\your_username\.ssh\id_ed25519` with anyone.
 You can think of it as your password!
-> - If you want to use the same SSH key on multiple workstations and multiple local machines, you can copy the `public key` to all the workstations and `private key` to all your local machines.
+> - If you want to use the same SSH key on multiple workstations and multiple local machines, you can copy the `public key` to all the workstations using the <mark>step 2 above</mark> and `private key` to all your local machines.
-> - If you configure the SSH agent correctly, you can login to a workstation via VSCode without entering your password!
+> - If you configure the SSH agent correctly, you can login to a workstation via <mark>VSCode</mark> without entering your password!
 ---

 <!-- ## (Optional) Data Annotation With CVAT.ai ✏️ -->